 But mid project, we decided to butt our bluestone patio right up directly to the edge of the house.

-A bed for flowers would have looked nicer but for me, with 4 children already, I need to keep things easy.
-I figured I would rather plop down a few container pots of greenery that I could switch up as needed, and not worry about the maintenance each summer.
+A bed for flowers would have looked nicer but for maintenance, with 4 children already, I need to keep things easy.
+I figured I would rather plop down a few container pots of greenery that I could switch up as needed, and not worry about the maintenance of a flower bed each summer.

 Our Big Oopsie, The Firepit